MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 There are two methods you can employ to do so: (1) calling the "setAllowDuplicates" method, and (2) set up a test profile.

-(1) Call the “setAllowDuplicates” after initializing MobileAppTracker, with Boolean true:
+(1) Call the "setAllowDuplicates" after initializing MobileAppTracker, with Boolean true:

     mobileapptracker.setAllowDuplicates(true);